ggandor/lightspeed.nvim/README.md

 ### Labeled matches for 1-character search?

 That would be pretty pointless, for two reasons.
-First, the "break" is inevitable then, since it is physically impossible to show labels ahead of time.
+First, the "pause" is inevitable then, since it is physically impossible to show labels ahead of time.
 Second, usually there are too many matches, so we should use multi-character labels.
-(The closer ones you could probably reach with `s` directly.)
-Now, ask yourself the question: isn't it much better to type two on-screen characters, and then a "little bit surprising" label, than to type one on-screen character, and wait for - most probably - two surprising characters to appear?
+(The closer ones you could probably reach with `sab` directly, instead of `fa` + `l`.)
+Now, ask yourself the question: isn't it much better to type two on-screen characters and then a "little bit surprising" label in one go - or almost in one go - (`sabl`), than to type one on-screen character, and wait for (most probably) two surprising characters to appear (`fa` + `lm`)?

-Moreover, if you need to start thinking about whether to use `f` or `s`, then the whole thing is screwed already.
+In the not-too-frequent case it might end up being `fa` + `l` versus `sabl`, where the former could technically be faster by a narrow margin (annoying pause notwithstanding).
+But in general, if you need to start thinking about whether to use `f` or `s`, scanning the context, then the whole thing is screwed already.
 Minimal mental effort.
 That is the mantra of Lightspeed.
 1-character search is for very short distances, or when you can clearly count the number of occurrences, and reach for `f` or `t` in a totally automatic way.
 In those cases they are invaluable shortcuts, but for everything else, `s` should be the default choice.
 The multiline enhancement has only been implemented because of that annoying situation when there is a unique character just a couple of lines above of below the current line, but we could not target it with the native `f`/`t`.

 ### Bi-directional search?